ClaudiaGiv/magnificent-pineapple/content/about.md

       relativeUrl: true
 layout: page
 ---
-> "You can mass-produce hardware; you cannot mass-produce software - you cannot mass-produce the human mind."
+> *You can mass-produce hardware; you cannot mass-produce software - you cannot mass-produce the human mind.*
 >
 > Michio Kaku